Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01f_BookReceipts.md

 - [POST]
-Click this button to record the posting in the input line.
+Click this button to post the transaction entered in the input line.

 - [CANCEL]
 Click this button to cancel a selected posting in the *Postings* tab.
 This button is not relevant for this tab.
 For detailed information, see [Cancel a posting](../Operation/05_CancelBooking.md).